 Thank you for any input you are willing to share (smile emoticon).
 Caroline

-Hi Caroline, One of the things with grand multips that really helps prevent bleeding is going for a 1/2 hour brisk walk.
+Hi Caroline, One of the things with grand multips that really helps prevent bleeding is going for a 1/2 hour brisk walk (edited for clarity–a daily walk in pregnancy).
 One of my clients found some research on it and it really seems to work.
 I don’t know why.
 As far as the shepherd’s purse, no one can really do studies on these herbs and their use after a birth.
 We worry more about after pains with grand multips.
 Therefore we give a cramp bark /cinnamon tea.
 A couple of things that I’ve seen lately that interest me for the after pains are 1.
 Increasing magnesium supplementation after the birth.
 2. Emptying the bladder more often than you think you need to.
 Just get up and pee if it’s been a while and don’t wait till you feel like pee’ing.
 Apparently these 2 things are very helpful for cramps.
 Thank you for writing.
 I’d love you to have a smooth, relaxed birth.
 Gloria

 Thank you so very much for your time!!